 17 Frith Street, London W1D 4RG

 Morales didn’t stop at Ceviche.
-Shoreditch got the sexy sister, Andina, and the cocktail menu’s just as epic.
+Spitalfields recently got the sexy sister, Andina, and this is where to get Pisc-coed in the best possible fashion.
+This basement bar is bringing the Peruvian flavours to East London and the result is an upbeat, vibey joint oozing with sass, soul and tons of South American spirit.
 Try: ‘Calentito’ Cinnamon, ginger and honey-infused Barsol pisco, white wine, spiced syrup - served warm.

 Drink pisco in style at super sexy Coya.
 Expect a Peruvian fusion fantasy in here with bright walls, long marble tables and grand gold details.
 The Pisco Sour menu is a banger, with 10 epic infusions to choose from.
 Tricky to choose, but it's the Kumquat that came out on top for us.

 Pachamama is a bar and kitchen in Marylebone that delivers a Peruvian-inspired menu of small plates, so naturally pisco is what they suggest to wash it all down with!
 Pachamama means ‘mother earth’ and was sacred to the Inca people.
 Pisco and good times are sacred to us, so it fits well.

 This slick sushi fusion hangout is loco about pisco!
 Their ‘Holy Water’ takes you from Tokyo to lima with La Diablada Acholado Pisco, Kappa Chilean Pisco, citric acid, simple syrup and kaffir lime spritz.
 Amen to that!

 11 - 13 Frith St, Soho, London W1D 4RB